OctopusDeploy/docs/docs/projects/variables/variable-templates.md

 In order to provide a variable value for a tenant defined by a variable template, include the Library variable set in the tenant's connected project.
 :::

-## Project variable templates {#project-variable-templates}
+## Project templates {#project-templates}

-Project template variables allow you to specify a variable which a tenant can change.
+Project templates allow you to specify variables that can have different values per tenant/environment combination.
 A perfect example would be a connection string or a database server.
 With project templates, you define them at the project level.

 To add a project template: